 How is it going with Barren Earth?
 You have a new album (A Complex of Cages) coming out, but I assume you won’t have a lot of time for gigs, with the Amorphis album cycle starting soon.

 Oppu: Well yeah, that is true.
 We’ll see when it’s a bit quieter on this front.
 Now we’re going to play two shows in Finland, and that’s it for now.
-As a lineup, it’s been difficult from the start – we’ve used substitutes, but now we have the sort of mentality in the band that we’d like to play with the original lineup, if we do play, which naturally makes things even more difficult. [laughs] But maybe it’s a supportable idea in itself.
+As a lineup, it’s been difficult from the start – we’ve used substitutes, but now we have the sort of mentality in the band that we’d like to play with the album lineup, if we do play, which naturally makes things even more difficult. [laughs] But maybe it’s a supportable idea in itself.
 Then when the right moment arrives, I’m sure we’ll become active on the gig front.

 What about Abhorrence?
 I’ve heard you guys have something new in the works as well.